Bill Plante: Career

 After completing his studies at Columbia, Plante started working for CBS News in June 1964 as a reporter and assignment editor.
 He was sent to South Vietnam later that year to report on the Vietnam War, the first of four tours as a correspondent.
 His final tour in 1975 saw him cover the fall of Phnom Penh and fall of Saigon, which earned his CBS News team the "Best Radio Spot News Reporting from Abroad" award from the Overseas Press Club.

 In March 1965, Plante went to Selma, Alabama and was there when state troopers assaulted marchers on the Edmund Pettus Bridge in what was later dubbed "Bloody Sunday".
 He returned later that month to report on the Selma to Montgomery marches and interviewed Martin Luther King Jr. during the event.

 Plante was promoted to correspondent the following year and was posted to the network's Chicago bureau.
 He was there for ten years and reported on the 1966 riots in the city, protests at Ohio University, the strike by the United Auto Workers in 1970, and Jimmy Hoffa's disappearance five years later.
 During this time, he also covered events overseas, including the state funeral of Gamal Abdel Nasser and the Indo-Pakistani War of 1971, which earned him two more Overseas Press Club awards for spot radio news.

 Plante moved to CBS' Washington bureau in December 1976.
 He was appointed Senior White House Correspondent for CBS ten years later and held that role for 35 years until his retirement in November 2016.
 He anchored CBS Sunday Night News from 1988 to 1995 and also reported for CBS This Morning and the CBS Evening News.
 Plante won several Emmy Awards – both outright and shared with fellow CBS News correspondents – for his coverage on the Vietnam War air theater (1972), Ronald Reagan's re-election in 1984, Reagan's summit with Mikhail Gorbachev two years later, and the funeral of Diana, Princess of Wales (1997).

 Plante was noted for his extensive wine collection.
 Other members of the press corps considered him to be an expert on the subject and became their unofficial sommelier during his tenure as White House correspondent.
 He also spoke about the subject from time to time on The Early Show and CBS News Sunday Morning.

 While covering Bill Clinton's visit to New Zealand, Plante bungee jumped over the Kawarau River alongside White House aides.
-Before jumping, he declared, "This is Bill Plante of CBS News, proving that you're never too old to do something foolish".
+Before jumping, he declared, "This is Bill Plante of CBS News, proving that you're never too old to do something really stupid".

 Plante was known for his booming baritone voice.